8 Steps to Make a Plan for Every Dollar

 - Earn more money by selling something or by starting a side hustle.

 - Cut expenses.
 Buy generic, carpool, cancel subscriptions, make coffee at home, go longer between salon appointments or do it yourself, buy clothes at the consignment shop, etc.

 If you've had to make a lot of changes in order to balance your expenses with your income, you might not be too happy right now.
 I know it's hard to make sacrifices.
 But if you can't live within your means now, you won't be able to do it when you're earning more money.
 It doesn't matter how much you make if you're busy spending it all.

 When you're focused on making ends meet each month, it's hard to think about the future.
 But that's why you want to know your priorities.
 Paying off debt may need to take center stage for now, but once you remove it, you free up money that you can use for other things.
 At that point, you can start funding your true priorities.

-P.S.
-If you enjoyed this post, you might be interested in my newest book, Simple Money (paid link).
-Not only do I give more details about creating and living with a zero-based budget, I also write about how your money beliefs influence your financial decisions, how to buy less and demolish debt, how to feel empowered (rather than poor) as you control your spending, and more!
+Simple Money. * Not only do I give more details about creating and living with a zero-based budget, I also write about how your money beliefs influence your financial decisions, how to buy less and demolish debt, how to feel empowered (rather than poor) as you control your spending, and more!

 * This blog is reader-supported.
 If you buy through my links, I may earn a small commission.